What is enduro?

-All Stages are ridden only once and it is not possible to repeat them, for example in the event of a mechanical breakdown or a crash.
+All Stages are ridden only once and it is NOT possible to repeat them, for example in the event of a mechanical or a crash.
 Risk assessment - both in riding style as well as in equipment - is an inherent part of enduro!

 However, there is an exception to this rule: if you have stopped to help another racer who has suffered an accident.
 In this situation, first aid is obligatory (!) and you will be allowed to restart the Stage if it is possible within its opening hours.

 Character and difficulty of our Special Stages is similar to the most interesting natural mountain trails, although they are usually more twisty.
 In particular, you need to cope with steep terrain and rocky surfaces.

 If you think that a section is beyond your skill level, you can always walk it - the Stages are long and technical, so it happens often and doesn’t mean you would finish in the last place.